-Nothing else helps us keep track of the ups and downs in the stock market world than blogs.
+Nothing else helps us keep track of the ups and downs in the stock market world better than blogs.

 In Singapore, where the financial environment is very much alive and well, blogs are one of the best places to learn about investing.